 Introduction to HTML5

 Let’s take a quick look into how HTML5 became the ultimate web improving technology.
-Basically, it was a competition between Flash by Adobe and HTML5 by Apple.
-Both technologies were similar in terms of capability.
-Finally, Steve Jobs banned the use of Flash from iOS devices, stating that HTML5 is just as capable as Flash and there has to be one clear path forward.
+Basically, it started as a competition between Flash by Adobe and HTML5 by Apple.
+The two technologies were similar in terms of capability and were both successful.
+The competition came to a head when Apple’s Steve Jobs banned the use of Flash from iOS devices, stating that HTML5 is just as capable as Flash and there has to be one clear path forward.
 From that point onwards, Flash has been left behind and outdated, with HTML5 taking over our interconnected digital world.

-In modern society, people are expecting a smooth and fast user experience across all devices.
-There is no longer a difference between mobile and desktop devices as there is a standard arising that you can do anything from any device.
+Today, people expect a fast and smooth user experience across all devices.
+There is no longer a difference between mobile and desktop devices as users expect that you can do anything from any device.

 In fact, user experience is so vital that it can easily make or break a business.
 We recently wrote an article about The importance of User Experience on our eBrochures blog.
 Keeping your audience happy with great user experience is the best thing you can do to keep them engaged with websites and content.